mateomurphy/middleman-backbone-react-template/README.md

 Bootstrap is setup to be easily customizable using boostrap variables.

 An exmample post model and collection have been setup to show a complete interaction of all the libraries.
 Jsonplaceholder is used for fake API data, but can easily be replaced with any restful API.
 Be careful with wrapped APIs (rails) because backbone expects unwrapped data and submits unwrapped data.

-=== Setup
+# Setup

 git clone https://github.com/jbhatab/middleman-backbone-react-template.git

 bundle install

-bower install

 middleman server